-- (a) In the resource protection shoreland district, the clearing cutting or removal of vegetation shall be limited to that which is necessary for uses expressly authorized in that district. - (b) In all other portions of the shoreland zone, and except to allow for the development of permitted uses, within a strip of land extending 75 feet, horizontal distance, from a waterbody, tributary stream, or the upland edge of a wetland, a buffer strip of vegetation shall be preserved as follows: - (1) There shall be no cleared opening greater than 250 square feet in the forest canopy (or other existing woody vegetation if a forested canopy is not present) as measured from the outer limits of the tree_or shrub crown.
-However, a footpath not to exceed ten_six (6) feet in width as measured between tree trunks_and/or shrub stems is_permitted_allowed, provided that a cleared line of sight to the water through the buffer strip is not created.
+(a) In the resource protection shoreland district, the cutting or removal of vegetation shall be limited to that which is necessary for uses expressly authorized in that district.

+(b) In all other portions of the shoreland zone, and except to allow for the development of permitted uses, within a strip of land extending 75 feet, horizontal distance, from a waterbody, tributary stream, or the upland edge of a wetland, a buffer strip of vegetation shall be preserved as follows:

+(1) There shall be no cleared opening greater than 250 square feet in the forest canopy (or other existing woody vegetation if a forested canopy is not present) as measured from the outer limits of the tree or shrub crown.
+However, a footpath not to exceed six (6) feet in width as measured between tree trunks and/or shrub stems is allowed, provided that a cleared line of sight to the water through the buffer strip is not created.

-(2) Selective cutting of trees within the buffer strip is permitted_allowed, provided that a well-distributed stand of trees and other natural_vegetation is maintained.
-For the purposes of this subsection, a "well-distributed stand of trees and other vegetation" shall be defined as maintaining a rating score of eight_sixteen (16) or more in any 25-foot by 25_50-foot square (625 square feet) rectangular area as determined by the following rating system:
+(2) Selective cutting of trees within the buffer strip is allowed, provided that a well-distributed stand of trees and other natural vegetation is maintained.
+For the purposes of this subsection, a "well-distributed stand of trees and other vegetation" shall be defined as maintaining a rating score of sixteen (16) or more in any 25-foot by 50-foot rectangular area as determined by the following rating system: